Mauricio-MdS/mauricio-mds.github.io/README.md

 # Mauricio Silva Portfolio

 Welcome to my personal portfolio repository!
-This repository showcases my projects.
-Although there isn't much content at the moment, I will regularly update it with my latest projects as they are launched.
+This repository showcases some of my recent projects.

 ## Deployed site